-Blair Defense Criminal Lawyers has the experience, knowledge, and training to build a strong defense against the toughest fraud charges.
-Founding attorney Peter Blair has been rated by Super Lawyers and been named in the National Trial Lawyers Top 100 and America’s Top 100 Criminal Defense Attorneys.
+Blair Defense Criminal Lawyers has the experience, knowledge, and training to build a strong defense against the toughest fraud charges, San Diego money laundering, San Diego fraud and embezzlement, theft crimes, federal crimes, and more.
+Founding attorney Peter Blair has been rated by Super Lawyers and has been named in the National Trial Lawyers Top 100 and America’s Top 100 Criminal Defense Attorneys.
 We’re dedicated to standing up for the rights of the accused and making sure they are treated fairly in the justice system.

 We’ve helped countless people facing white-collar crime charges obtain favorable case outcomes – either through a not guilty verdict or a fair plea deal.